 There is some progression from session to session in a few of the topics, but anyone can join the programs at any time.
 New starters will be helped as necessary by other course members and the course leader.

 Students usually carry out the exercises individually, and the answers are then presented by the Leader, allowing time for group discussion and clarification.
 The exercises are intended to be fun, and there is plenty of social interaction.

 Philosophy The exercises are strictly non-competitive.
 As with the body, regular exercise is important.

 Peter Beale, was educated in England and in the Second World War, joined the Royal Tank Regiment and served as a tank troop commander.
 After the war he studied engineering at London University.
 In 1956, Peter emigrated to Australia and started work as a Management Consultant.
 He gained an Honours degree in Psychology and a Masters in Finance, then started his own business.
-Peter is now 92 years old, and still an active U3A member, Guest Speaker and Course Leader.
+Peter passed away, at aged 95 in May 2019.

 The important thing in life is not the triumph but the struggle.
 The essential thing is not to have conquered but to have fought well.
 Pierre de Coubertin.